RazazR/99321534-razazr-users.99321534-razazr-users.noreply.github.com.noreply.github.com./How-to-reverse-engineer-a-buffer-by-hand.md

 }
 ```

-As you see, the exact type of each field must be guessed because a single wire type can match multiple value types.
+As you see, the exact type of each field must be guessed because a single wire type can refer to multiple value types.